Design Software

 Topic Overview

-The IAO Level 1 Certificate in IT User Skills (ITQ) (QCF) is a foundational qualification designed to equip learners with essential digital skills for the modern workplace.
-It covers a broad range of IT applications, including word processing, spreadsheets, databases, presentation software, and safe internet use.
-This qualification is ideal for students who are new to IT or those looking to formalise their existing skills, providing a solid base for further study or employment.
+The IAO Level 2 Certificate in IT User Skills (ITQ) is a nationally recognised qualification designed to equip students with essential digital literacy and practical IT skills for the modern workplace.
+It covers a broad range of software applications, including word processing, spreadsheets, databases, presentation software, and email, as well as fundamental concepts like file management, online safety, and effective use of the internet.
+This qualification is ideal for students who want to demonstrate their ability to use IT confidently and efficiently in a professional or academic setting.

 Key Concepts